Study Abroad (International) or Off-Campus (Domestic) Programs

 Australearn offers semester and summer programs in Australia and New Zealand focusing on biology, ecosystems, environmental science and environmental management.

-Denmark's International Study Program offers semester programs in Marine & Environmental Biology.
+Denmark's International Study Program (DIS) offers semester programs in Marine & Environmental Biology.

 Institute for Study Abroad at Butler University offers a wide range of environmentally-themed semester and summer programs in Latin America, Europe, Australia and New Zealand.